uclcombiseminar/uclcombiseminar.github.io/index.md

 title: UCL Combinatorics seminar
 ---

-The University College London (UCL) Combinatorics Seminar will resume next Autumn.
+The University College London (UCL) Combinatorics Seminar is held every Monday at 4&ndash;5pm during term time.

+The venue for this week’s seminar is Room LG16 at [20, Bedford Way](http://www.ucl.ac.uk/maps/ioe).

-To subscribe to the mailing list, please email Amedeo Sgueglia at a [dot] sgueglia [at] ucl [dot] ac [dot] uk.
+To subscribe to the mailing list, please email Luke Collins at luke [dot] collins [dot] 22 [at] ucl [dot] ac [dot] uk.

 ---